publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schI/m__us_usc_t50_s3044.md

  __Codification__

-    Section was formerly classified to section 404d of chapter 15 of this title and repealed prior to editorial reclassification and renumbering in chapter 44 of this title.
+    Section was formerly classified to [section 404d of this title][/us/usc/t50/s404d] and repealed prior to editorial reclassification and renumbering as this section.

 ----------